Softpanorama

 Critique of Gartner Job Schedulers review

-In 2009 Gartner Magic Quadrant for Job Scheduling Report paper Gartner provides some rating of existing job schedulers which, of course, should be taken with a grain of salt.
-Actually the lower the scheduler is grader in Gartner report the more promising it looks for large enterprise deployment if for no other reason as more modern architecture and lower cost ;-).
+Actually the lower the scheduler is graded in Gartner report the more promising it looks for large enterprise deployment, if for no other reason as more modern architecture and lower cost ;-).
 Here is their rating chart called Magic Quadrant.
 And it really has some magical, difficult to be rationally explained positioning of schedulers vendors:

 Like in most Gartner reports they use pseudo-scientific terminology (like "ITWAB vision") and research report structure which actually hides the features of the products not reveal real strengths and weaknesses of products present on the market.